geometrhythm/geometrhythm-legacy/README.md

 <b>Discover rhythms</b>
 - [x] Sign up, log in, and create a profile
 - [ ] Browse other users' created & liked rhythms
-- [ ] Tag rhythms and search by tag

 <b>Discuss rhythms</b>
 - [x] Like a rhythm